fmalina/revisions-blocl/activism/becausewesayso.md

 satellites.”

-“dissidents are heroic,” but they can be “irritants to American diplomats who have important business to transact with countries that don’t share our values.”
+“dissidents are heroic,” but they can be “irritants to American diplomats who have important business to transact with countries that don't share our values.”

 It’s unnecessary to dwell on the extreme dangers posed by one central element of the destruction of the commons: the reliance on fossil fuels, which courts